DataLinkX/DataLinkX.github.io/pages/resources.md

 ### Requirements on Good Research

-- Research formula: Data + (New) Statistical Model + (New) Statistical Inference Method (with theoretical support) + (New) Findings from Data
+- Research formula: (New) Data + (New) Statistical Model + (New) Statistical Inference Method (with theoretical support) + (New) Findings from Data
 - Interdiscipline research/Data analysis emphasizing on **findings from data**: convince the domain researchers that the proposed method (statistical model or computational method) is widely applicable to have new findings.
-This direction is totally problem driven.
+    - New findings from New data
+    - New findings from old data
 - Statistical methodology emphasizing on **statistical inference**: convince statistical researchers that the statistical inference for the model is accurate in terms of some statistical properties such as consistency.
     - New insights/methodology into classical problems with essential difference (more efficient, faster, powerful, applicable);
     - New connections between different methods/problems;